Watch us on BBC Breakfast

 In his interview Nick Whitehead shared how the Foundation was there for him and his wife after his diagnosis in 2017.

-Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, concludes: “It has been wonderful to be able to honour Roy in this way and showcase all the progress that has been made since we lost him.
+Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, said: “It was a privilege to honour Roy and reflect on the progress made.”

-“But the best way to honour him is to keep going, to remain as dedicated as he was to changing things for the generations that come.
-So if you have been touched or inspired by any of the coverage you have seen today, please donate and help us keep Roy’s legacy alive.”
+“But the best way to honour him is to keep going and stay as dedicated as he was to changing things for future generations.
+If you’ve been touched or inspired by what you’ve seen today, please donate and help us keep Roy’s legacy alive.”